 College isn’t the best option for everyone.
 Some will do just as well if not better by learning their craft through apprenticeships or by simply enrolling in a trade school.
-But when college is part of your calling and you simply cannot juggle a part-time job and school, taking on student loans might be your only option.
+But when college is part of your calling and you simply cannot juggle a part-time job and school, taking on private school loans might be your only option.

 If this is your case, don’t despair.
 It is true that the government’s long history of getting involved with the student loan industry made the situation worse.

 But despite the evidence, regulators don’t seem ready to get out of the picture just yet, meaning the cost of a college education will continue to rise.
 To many, this means tens of thousands of dollars in the red the moment they step out of school.
 And if alumni aren’t careful, that reality could affect their credit and their chances to own a home or even buy a car.So how do you speed up the process of paying off your student loan without putting everything you earn toward your debt?
 And how can you follow through before turning 30?

 Here are five practical tips that literally everyone can follow to put an end to student debt quickly.

 Sounds like your grandpa’s advice, right?
 That’s because it is.
 And you know what?
 He was right: trimming your budget never fails.
 Especially if your first years as a professional aren’t being spent on high-paying jobs.
 Furthermore, cutting your monthly expenses will help you to afford doing things you love while paying off your debt.
 Unfortunately, young people today aren’t as good at saving as the last generations, so finding ways to stop spending so much might not be all that easy—at first.

 If you live in a big city, explore the idea of having roommates, especially if you’re close to a college campus.